ARISE-Initiative/robosuite/docs/modules/environments.md

 # Environments

 Environments are the main **robosuite** API objects that external code will interact with.
 Each environment corresponds to a robot manipulation task and provides a standard interface for an agent to interact with the environment.
+While **robosuite** can support environments from different robotic domains, the current release focuses is on manipulation environments.

 Next, we will describe how to create an environment, how to interact with an environment, and how each environment creates a simulated task in the MuJoCo physics engine.
 We will use the `TwoArmLift` environment as a running example for each section.